 A Roving Inspector (Rover) and Assistant Rover will be assigned to each of three geographical areas of Yolo County's Vote Center locations to assist and monitor the Vote Center operations.
 The Assistant Rover component of field support is a pilot program for the 2024 election cycle designed to enhance flexibility and build institutional knowledge.
 Each Rover and Assistant Rover will have a smart phone and a vote center operations app built by Yolo County to document compliance and report issues.
 Paid standby poll workers will be available to deploy as needed.
 Another innovation being piloted in the 2024 election cycle, is to have Election Returns Couriers.
 A team of four people will arrive at each Vote Center at 7 p.m. on Election Night to assist in the last hour before closing and during the closing process.
 This team will come in "fresh" to help the Vote Center team that will have been working since 6:00 a.m.
 This team will also bring the election returns (vote-by-mail ballots, live ballots, conditional/provisional ballots, chain of custody logs, incident logs, etc.) to the Yolo County Elections Office as soon as they are ready for transport.
+The couriers, who will receive online and in-person training, will train at their assigned Vote Center prior to Election Day and will assist on Election Night.

 The rest of the Vote Center team will stay to secure the equipment and close the facility.
 The Election Returns Courier positions are open to no more than two high school students on a team.
-This is a change from previous involvement of high school students as student poll workers due to the nature of multi-day Vote Centers.
-High school students are also recruited for Ballot Drop Box retrieval teams as discussed below.
+This is a change from previous involvement of high school students as student poll workers due to the nature of multiday Vote Centers.
+High school students may also be recruited for Ballot Drop Box retrieval teams as discussed below.